 Suppliers must ensure that employees receive wages, overtime pay, all legally required benefits and paid leave which respectively meet or exceed the national minimum wage required by law or where there is no law, then equal to or exceeding the prevailing industry wage.
-Where wages are lower than the benchmark industry minimum standard, Suppliers must implement improved wage structures and benefits, to progressively raise employee compensation to a fair living wage.
+Where wages are lower than the benchmark industry minimum standard, Suppliers must implement improved wage structures and benefits, to progressively raise employee compensation to a fair living wage, as well as provide some discretionary income.